Submissions

 Editorial process

-All manuscripts undergo external double-blind peer review.
+Articles and essays that pass the initial editorial assessment undergo external double-blind peer review.
+Book reviews are evaluated by the editorial team.
 For details on the process, see the About the Journal section.

 The journal is committed to providing timely feedback and maintaining confidentiality throughout the evaluation process.